Lyapunov exponents of the Hodge bundle over strata of quadratic differentials with large number of poles: Lyapunov exponents

 Lyapunov exponents are dynamical invariants for translation surfaces which describe the behaviour of the translation flow on them.
-For an introduction to their multiple aspects in translation surfaces see \cite{zo3}.
+For an introduction to their diverse aspects in translation surfaces see \cite{zo3}.
 We will adopt an algebraic point of view to compute them.
-It is based on the observation of \cite{K} that their sum is related to the degree of a Hodge subbundle on a Teichmüller curve (see \cite{EKZ} or \cite{Forni} for a proof).
+Our strategy is based on the observation of \cite{K} that their sum is related to the degree of a Hodge subbundle on a Teichmüller curve (see \cite{EKZ} (3.11) or \cite{Forni} for a proof).
 We will use in the following a more precise formula computed in \cite{CM2} as (20),